force1267/force-logger/README.md

 flog.search(options)

-// returns an array of saved log objects that have all of options.tags and non of options.nots
+// returns an array of saved log objects that have all of options.tags and non of options.nots between options.from to options.to

 _search will be updated with more features_